The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1994

 Why It’s Worth Playing: While the SNES version went full-on fighting game, the Genesis stuck to brawling—and nailed it.
-Great animations, high-energy combat, and co-op ranger chaos make this one of the franchise’s best video game outings.
+The combat is fun, the presentation is top-notch, and the co-op is an absolute joy.
+Whether you’re a longtime fan or just appreciate a well-made licensed game, this one is a megazord of fun.
+It’s time to morph into action!

 Comix Zone